Skip to main content

 Add the HTTP MCP server:

-For a project-shared Claude Code configuration, use .mcp.json and keep the API key outside git:
+For a project-shared fallback configuration, keep the API key outside git:

-Claude Code will fail to parse this config if FORMBRICKS_MCP_API_KEY is not set.
+Claude Code will fail to parse this fallback config if FORMBRICKS_MCP_API_KEY is not set.

 Claude Desktop

-If the installed Claude Desktop build supports remote HTTP MCP server entries, add the same server definition to the Claude Desktop config file and restart Claude Desktop. macOS config path:
+If the installed Claude Desktop build supports remote HTTP MCP server entries, add the same server definition to the Claude Desktop config file and restart Claude Desktop.
+Prefer the OAuth entry without headers when supported; use the API-key header entry only as a fallback. macOS config path:

 Example config:

-Set the API key in the Desktop launch environment before opening Claude Desktop:
+Set the API key in the Desktop launch environment before opening Claude Desktop when using the fallback config:

 If a Claude Desktop version only supports stdio MCP servers, use Claude Code for the HTTP endpoint or add a local stdio-to-HTTP bridge.